assamite/HeuristicSearch/README.md

 Allows the user to load jpg/png images as maps, converts them to grayscale *in memory* and uses the resulting grayscale image as the search space for algorithms.
 Each pixel is a node and the cost of travelling into that node is depended by the darkness of the pixel; the darker the more it costs.
-Only left, rigt, up, down movements are currently allowed.
+Only left, right, up, down movements are currently allowed.

 Currently application's main resides in src/ui/UILauncher.